pyz4/law20/README.md

 clause | (i), (ii), ... | 1(g)(2)(A)(i): "has not attained age 18..."
 subclause | (I), (II), ... | 1(g)(2)(A)(i)(I): "has attained age 18 before..."

 These form the directories in each of the data branches.
-The text of the statutes themselves are stored in files representing each of the components of the text.
+The text of the statutes themselves are stored in files corresponding to each of the components of the text.
 The components are shown in the table below.
-Note that not all components are substantive law.
+Note that not all components are substantive law---they are for purposes of making the text easy to read but effectively ignored when the statute is construed by courts.

 Component | Description | Substantive Law?
 ------- | ---- | ----